HDFGroup/vol-log-based/doc/usage.md

 ### Enable log-based VOL subfiling feature
 Subfiling is a feature to mitigate the file lock conflict in a parallel file write operation.
-It divides MPI processes into groups disjointedly and creates one file per group, thus named as subfile.
+It divides MPI processes into groups disjointedly and creates one file per group, thus named subfiling.
 Each subfile is shared only among the processes in the same group and contains data written by those processes only.
 By reducing the number of MPI processes sharing a file, subfiling reduces the file access conflicts and hence effectively improves the degree of I/O